Updated carbon footprint calculation factors

 Although the factors for the two most prominent greenhouse gases after carbon dioxide – methane and N2O – have changed more than ever, the carbon footprints of most products are not affected that much.
 Agricultural products are the exception.
 The carbon footprints of rice, beef, milk and dairy have grown with the new factors, due to large methane emissions in the production process.
 The carbon footprints of other crop and meat products, however, are more influenced by N2O and have therefore decreased slightly.
 Nevertheless, the updates in the assessment report may have consequences for studies comparing products, such as conventional and organic food and beverage products.

-The new GWP factors will become available in SimaPro with the coming database update.
+Note: The new GWP factors will become available in SimaPro with the coming database update.

 Tommie worked for PRé as a Technical Consultant from 2012 until 2015.
 As a part of the Consultancy Team, he worked with databases and methods.
 Tommie collaborated in projects such as Prosuite and improving the ReCiPe method.